How BI Trends Can Add More Value to Your Business-Find out

 Collaboration of Governance and Self-service Analytics

-It is a common thinking that governance and self-service analytics don’t go hand-in-hand.
-But this misconception is slowly diminishing with the gap between the two closing.
-Organizations have realized the importance of governance in nurturing the analytics culture and effectively meeting the business needs.
+It is common thinking that governance and self-service analytics don’t go hand-in-hand.
+But this misconception is slowly diminishing with the gap between the two closings.
+Organizations have realized the importance of governance in nurturing the analytics culture and effectively meeting business needs.
 The data can be safely analyzed if it is kept at a centralized position with clean and fast data sources and provided with optimum quality of security and performance.

 Evolution of Data Integration

 Agile analytics is what every company desire these days, while quickly providing the right data to the right people.
 But the process comes with a challenge as the data is stored in many different locations and formats and working with such varied data sources can be tedious at times.
 2016 is going to witness a lot of new data integration players.
-The evolution of sophisticated tools and addition of new data sources will affect organizations’ decision of accessing all the data from a single location.
+The evolution of sophisticated tools and the addition of new data sources will affect organizations’ decision to accessing all the data from a single location.
 Each data set will be accessed from its original location and data explorers will then be able to combine, blend and join the data using more agile tools and methods.

 Swift Response with Democratized Data Product Chain

-Analytics Center of Excellence (COE) is on a Boom
+Analytics Center of Excellence (COE) Is on a Boom

-To promote self-service analytics adoption, organizations are choosing to establish Center of Excellence, as they play a critical role in applying a data-driven culture.
+To promote self-service analytics adoption, organizations are choosing to establish a Center of Excellence, as they play a critical role in applying a data-driven culture.
 Enablement programs like online forums and one-on-one training help these centers to empower even novices to successfully integrate data into their decision-making process.
 These centers also enable data to inform organizational workflow.

 Advanced Analytics Made Simpler

 Non-analysts are becoming more sophisticated across the organization as the expectations have come way up from just the data charts representation.
 Today’s need is to gather deeper and more meaningful analytics from the data.
-Thus, organizations are likely to adopt platforms that will allow users to apply statistics, ask questions and stay in flow of their analysis.
+Thus, organizations are likely to adopt platforms that will allow users to apply statistics, ask questions and stay inflow of their analysis.

 The Evolution of Cloud Data & Cloud Analytics

-2015 saw a significant increase in number of people embracing the cloud technology.
-They have realized that putting data on the cloud is easy and scalable and also allows them to be agile through the cloud analytics.
+2015 saw a significant increase in the number of people embracing cloud technology.
+They have realized that putting data on the cloud is easy and scalable and also allows them to be agile through cloud analytics.
 With the evolution of tools to consume web data, more and more people are planning to move to the cloud in 2016.
-This has helped cloud technology become equivalent to any other critical enterprise system in near future.
+This has helped cloud technology become equivalent to any other critical enterprise system in the near future.

 Mobile Analytics Succeeding Independently